FelixLeHub/Felix-s-Portfolio/README.md

 **Code:**
 - SQL: Absentee_Datasheet.sql
-- Power Bi: Absentee_Dashboard.pbix
+- Power BI: Absentee_Dashboard.pbix

 **Dataset:**
 - Absenteeism_at_work.csv
 - compensation.csv
 - Reasons.csv

-**Description:** This project is focused on creating visualization dashboards on company absentees.
-So that the HR department can better understand the resources available to them.
+**Description:** The HR department requests a dashboard to be created so that they can better analyze the workforce absences.
+This project involves joining the 3 CSV files into one data table, but only containing the columns necessary to create the dashboard requested.
+After the table is prepared, it will be exported into Power BI for visualization.

 **Objective:** Create visualization dashboards for analysis and insights into the workforce's absence.

-**Results** Workforce tend to take a leave of absence on the first workday of the week.
-Especially, during the springtime for junior job positions.
-So the organization should be cautious of the lower staff on hand.
+**Results** What we noticed was that workers are more likely to take a leave of absence on a Monday, especially during the Spring time.
+Most of whom are junior position staff members.
+However, this can be due to the higher number of junior positions as compared to middle and senior management positions.
+HR should be prepared for a shortage in staff during this time and prepare accordingly.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### Portfolio Project 5: Bike Rental Store Dashboard